InSpaceAI/RL-InDrone/Readme.md

 ## **Getting Started**

 ### RL algorithm test
- You can test your algorithm in *notebooks/getting-started.ipynb*.
+ You can test your algorithm with *notebooks/getting-started.ipynb*.

+### Player Mode
+ You can play these environments in "Player Mode" with *play/DRONEENV/DRONEENV.exe*

 ### Player Control
- You can play these environments in "Player mode" with *play/DRONEENV/DRONEENV.exe*

 | *Keyboard Key* | *Action* |
 | --- | --- |